Neetre/Search_engine/README.md

 ## Description

 This project is a search engine that uses the vector index and scored index methods.
 The search engine is responsible for searching for documents that contain the terms entered by the user.
-The search engine uses the [Redis](https://redis.io/docs/) database to store the indexes and the documents.
+The 'scored index' search engine uses the [Redis](https://redis.io/docs/) database to store the indexes and the documents.

 In this package there are two main modules: